Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts: Empirical Study

-\paragraph{\algo\ improves representation separability.} Compared with the original CLIP, \algo\ embeds a few task-specific learnable parameters into each Transformer block.
-We show that this helps improve the representation separability among different classes. \cref{fig:heatmap} visualizes the cosine similarity between pairs of class mean features, the left one is produced by the original CLIP while the right one is produced by our method.
-From the plots, we can easily find that directly using CLIP representations does not provide much discriminative information for the classifier.
-In contrast, our method recovers the diagonal, showing that it can learn useful features that separate distinct classes.
-Due to the large amount of classes in iNaturalist 2018, the diagonal is more obvious if we zoom in on the plot.

-\paragraph{\algo\ improves convergence.} \cref{fig:convergence} presents the mean class and few-shot class training accuracy as a function of epochs.
+\paragraph{\algo\ Improves Convergence.} \Cref{fig:convergence} presents the mean class and tail class training accuracy as a function of epochs.
 Overall, we can observe that \algo\ converges rapidly with 10 training epochs on both datasets.
-As expected, the semantic-aware initialization attributes to the fast convergence, especially in the case of the tail classes.
+As expected, semantic-aware initialization (SAI) attributes to fast convergence, especially in the case of the tail classes.

+\paragraph{Ablation Studies.} To assess the impact of each component, we conduct a systematical ablation study on different components in \algo\, including 1) the structured lightweight fine-tuning (SLF) module, 2) the logit-adjusted (LA) loss, 3) semantic-aware initialization (SAI), and 4) test-time ensembling (TTE).
+The results presented in \Cref{table:ablation} demonstrate the effectiveness of each component.
+Specifically, 1) SLF enhances performance on both head and tail classes; 2) without the LA loss, predictions tend to be biased to head classes; 3) SAI consistently improves the generalization, particularly on tail classes; 4) TTE further boosts the performance across both head and tail classes.